elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/flash-boys-a-wall-street-revolt-michael-lewis.md

 - Ronan was involved with Spread Networks
 - Huge percentage of trades sent to dark pool get executed
 - How does co-location matter?

+### Final Chapter

+Microwave towers were erected.
+According to [themistrading.com](https://blog.themistrading.com/2014/04/1215095-the-flash-boys-mystery-solved/), who owns it?

+> Tradeworx does.
+Manoh Narang does.
+The creator and SEC-entrenched high speed data seller does.